-Nuisance Prevention Circuitry bypasses any zone that triggers the system more than three times within a one-hour period.
-For a full description of NPC operations refer to the Owner's Guide.
+Nuisance Prevention Circuitry bypasses any zone that triggers the system more than three times within a one hour period.
+For a full description of NPC operations refer to the owner's manual.

 IMPORTANT: When testing the systems sensor and trigger inputs reset NPC by turning on the ignition after every third system trigger.